Weight LossHow To Lose 30 Pounds In A Month: Is It Possible...

 Diet for Rapid Weight Loss

 To lose weight rapidly, you’ll need to follow a low-calorie, high-protein diet (3).
-Aim for a calorie deficit of 500-1000 calories per day through a combination of diet and exercise.
+Aim for a calorie deficit of 500-1000 calories per day through diet and exercise.
 A diet centered around lean proteins, vegetables, fruits, and whole grains can help you feel full while cutting calories.

 Some healthy food options to include: